TeaLeafMedia/TeaLeaf_CyberSec/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
 - Creating a playbook allows you to run a set of specified tasks and do it on multiple containers at once, saving time, and being able to do this quickly on multiple machines.

-The playbook implements the following tasks:
+The [ELK Yaml Playbook](https://github.com/TeaLeafMedia/TeaLeaf_CyberSec/blob/main/Ansible/install-elk.yml) implements the following tasks:

 - Install Docker & create container
-- Create YAML playbook to install proper packages and set system settings
-- Test external access to container via Kibana to check connections
+- Installs python3
+- Increases virtual memory and then sets a command to run anytime the VM is restarted to keep the virtual memory at that set value.
+- Creates the Elk container
+- Runs command to make sure docker is running every time the VM is restarted.

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.